pm2-hive/pm2-hive.github.io/docs/full.md

 ---

-## Welcome!

-Welcome to the PM2 Quick Start!
+## PM2 Process Management Quick Start

-PM2 is daemon process manager that will help you manage and keep your application online.
+PM2 is a daemon process manager that will help you manage and keep your application online.
 Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI, installable via NPM.

-## Installation
+### Installation

 The latest PM2 version is installable with NPM or Yarn: